Graph-Learning-Benchmarks/gli/examples/ogbn-mag/README.md

 #### Citation

 ```
-@inproceedings{wang2020microsoft,
-    title={Microsoft academic graph: When experts are not enough},
+@article{hu2022stanford,
+  title={Open Graph Benchmark: Datasets for Machine Learning on Graphs},
-    author={Wang, Kuansan and Shen, Zhihong and Huang, Chiyuan and Wu, Chieh-Han and Dong, Yuxiao and Kanakia, Anshul},
+  author={Hu, Weihua and Fey, Matthias and Zitnik, Marinka and Dong, Yuxiao and Ren, Hongyu and Liu, Bowen and Catasta, Michele and Leskovec, Jure},
-    booktitle={Quantitative Science Studies},
-    pages={396--413},
-    year={2020}
+  year={2021}
 }
 ```

 ## Preprocessing

-Check ogbg-mag.ipynb for preprocessing
+Data file(s) is transformed from OGB, Check ogbg-mag.ipynb for preprocessing.

 ### Requirements